sftcd/tinfoil/README.md

 are very keen to weaken Internet security and privacy and have allocated significant budgets for that.
 [BULLRUN](https://www.theguardian.com/world/2013/sep/05/nsa-gchq-encryption-codes-security)
-for example is reported to involved wasting/spending US$250M/yr on this.
+for example is reported to have involved wasting/spending US$250M/yr on this.
 It is inevitable that some of that money ends up being spent/wasted on schemes to break or weaken TLS.
-The consequence of that is that it is entirely proper to consider the pervasive monitoring aspects of any "break-TLS" proposal, no matter what motivations are set out by proponents.
+The consequence of that is that it is entirely proper to consider the [Pervasive Monitoring](https://tools.ietf.org/html/rfc7258)aspects of any "break-TLS" proposal as part of our [threat model](https://tools.ietf.org/html/rfc7624) no matter what motivations are set out by proponents.
 (And again, that says nothing at all about proponents motivations, it's just a thing that we have to consider regardless.)